HAMZA-NASIR-PU/Python-Web-Scrapping-Tasks/README.md

 # Python-Web-Scrapping-Tasks

-### Some tasks that I used in my projects for some general purpos.
+### Some tasks that I used in my projects for some general purpose.